Atlanta Public Schools cheating scandal: Trial

 The trial began on September 29, 2014, presided over by Fulton County Superior Court Judge Jerry Baxter.
 It was the longest criminal trial in Georgia history, lasting eight months.
 The lead prosecutor was Fani Willis.
 Before the end of the trial, the superintendent at the center of the scandal, Beverly Hall, died of breast cancer, aged 68.

 On April 1, 2015, eleven of the twelve defendants were convicted on racketeering charges under the Georgia RICO Act.
 One teacher was found not guilty on all charges.

 Nine of the 11 educators convicted of racketeering appealed.
 Two of those nine went directly to the appeals court, lost, and reported for prison in October 2018.

 Art & adaptation

 Wrong Answer

-Ryan Coogler will work with Michael B. Jordan in the upcoming film Wrong Answer, based on the Atlanta Public Schools cheating scandal.
+In 2015, it was announced that Ryan Coogler would work with Michael B. Jordan in an upcoming film, Wrong Answer, based on the Atlanta Public Schools cheating scandal.
+As of 2026, the film had not yet been made.

 Ranked

 The Atlanta Public Schools cheating scandal was an inspiration for Ranked, a musical about academic pressure in school.
 Kyle Holmes (book) and David Taylor Gomes (music & lyrics) cite the scandal as one of their main inspirations for a storyline that featured adults cheating on behalf of students.
 The show opened at Granite Bay High School three weeks after Operation Varsity Blues charges were made public.
 The timing of the musical's debut in relation to the scandal was serendipitous, and earned the high school national attention.